guda/maven-selenium-cucumber-allure/README.md

 - -DdesiredBrowserVersion
 - -DdesiredPlatform
 - -Dthreads {$number_of_tests_in_parallel}
+- -Dsurefire.runFailingTestsCount=2 (retries failed test for 2 times before marking it a failure)

 ### Allure
 - Running Allure reports (if installed, or plugin added to jenkins) with command `allure:serve` at the end of Maven execution command